 Danger to University Community

-Danger to the health or safety of the University community is defined as any act, or planned act, that places any student, member of the faculty or staff, or any campus visitor at reasonable risk of bodily harm, exposure to illness, loss of life, or destruction of property.
+Danger to the health or safety of the University community is defined as any act, or planned act, that places any student, member of the administration, faculty or staff, or any campus visitor at reasonable risk of bodily harm, exposure to illness, loss of life, or destruction of property.
 Further, a student may be considered to pose a direct threat to the health of others if current medical information indicates that the student's behavior and/or medical condition could reasonably expose others to illness or disease.
 This exposure risk must exceed that commonly found in community environments and would include a student's possession of a presently contagious illness or disease and/or failure to maintain appropriate hygiene.

 Jeopardizing the Educational Process

 Jeopardizing the educational process is defined as any disruptive act that within reason impedes a student's functioning within an academic or community life setting.
 A violation may include a single disruptive act or ongoing acts and will usually involve complaints from students, faculty, or staff.
 In determining violations, an assessment will be made of the nature of the disruption, the content and frequency of the complaint(s), and the number of complainants.